BIO-RSG/PhytoFit/USERGUIDE.md

 -   Magnitude<sub>fit</sub>: Area under the curve from start to end of the bloom

+*Notes:*

-*Note: If “remove background” has been checked, the background chlorophyll-a line will be subtracted before calculating these values.*
+-   If “remove background” has been checked, the background chlorophyll-a line will be subtracted before calculating these values.
+-   If points between t\[start\] and t\[end\] are below the background line and “remove background” has been selected, the magnitude (area) below the line will be negative so it will be subtracted from the final value (note this only affects Magnitude<sub>real</sub> when “remove background” has been checked)

 1. Choose the fit method